Skip to main content

 Step 3a: Login to ACE

 This opens your browser to sign in.
-Your auth token is saved securely.
+Your auth token is saved securely and MCP is auto-configured for Claude Code.

 Step 3b: Initialize your database